dddrrreee/cs140e-22win/labs/4-uart/README.md

 and slide forward to what you do get, and cut down the residue until you have what you need.

-##### Helpful notes:

-  1. As with the GPIO, the upper bits of the Broadcom addresses are incorrect for the pi and you will have to use different ones (for the mini-UART: `0x2021`).

-  2. We don't want: RTS, CTS, auto-flow control, or interrupts, so ignore these.

-  3. You'll want to explicitly disable the mini-UART at the beginning to ensure it works if `uart_init(void)` is called multiple times (as can happen when we use a bootloader, or `reboot()`).

-  4. Similarly, you will often want to fully enable the mini-UART's ability to transmit and receive as the very last step after configuring it.
-  Otherwise it will be on in whatever initial state it booted up in, possibly interacting with the world before you can specify how it should do so.

-  5. Since the device can read or write memory invisibly to the compiler, we'll manipulate it using `GET32` and `PUT32` (as we did with GPIO) rather than raw pointer manipulations.

-  6. You'll notice the mini-UART "register" memory addresses are contiguous (table on page 8, section 2.1).
-Rather than attempt to type in each register's address correctly, just make a large structure of `unsigned` fields (which are 32-bits on the pi), one for each entry in the table, and cast the mini-UART address to a pointer to this struct type.
-Since you will be using `GET32` and `PUT32` (as before), you don't need `volatile`.

-  7. If a register holds received / transmit data you will almost certainly want to clear it before enabling the device.
-Otherwise it may hold whatever garbage was in there at boot-up.

 -----------------------------------------------------------------------
 ### Part 1. implement a UART device deriver: